ramihafi/Alicloud-GWLB-PANW-Reference-Architecture/README.md

  Manual Step Required (Critical)

-For each App VPC, you must manually add routes in the Gateway Route Table:
+For each App VPC, you must manually add below routes in the Gateway Route Table:

 Example (App1)

 Destination          Next Hop
-10.20.4.0/24         GWLBe App1-B
+10.20.2.0/24         GWLBe App1-B
-10.20.14.0/24        GWLBe App1-C
+10.20.12.0/24        GWLBe App1-C

+Example (App2)

+Destination          Next Hop
+10.30.2.0/24         GWLBe App2-B
+10.30.12.0/24        GWLBe App2-C

-How to Do It:
+How to Do It for App1:
 	1. Go to VPC → Route Tables
 	2. Select Gateway Route Table
-	3. Add Custom Route
+	3. Edit the system route of the destination in the above tables
 	4. Choose Gateway Load Balancer Endpoint as next hop
 	5. Save